 Explain how you’re managing everything remotely

-For example, using a property management app like RentRedi means you can reassure tenants that you’re able to do everything digitally to reduce the risk of physical paperwork or meetings.
+For example, using a property management app like RentRedi means you can attract renters with the reassurance that you’re able to do everything digitally to reduce the risk of physical paperwork or meetings.

 - Mobile prequalification, applicants, and background checks so you can screen the applicant without having to meet in person

 - Space for an embeddable Calendly link so you can the applicant can set up a time to meet for both your assurances

 - Space for an embeddable e-lease link, so you can send the lease electronically (we recommend a site like DocuSign to upload your lease)

 - Contactless rent payments so the tenant can pay rent right from their phone without having to drop off a check